 Speaking of industrial use, drone utilization is definitely on the rise across numerous sectors such as agriculture, mining, and utilities.
 Why do you think UAVs are so critical to the future of these industries?

 Warren Schramm: Unmanned aerial vehicles like SKIA are important to the future of the industrial workforce because they’re the eyes and ears of the industries they serve.
-In agriculture, you can ask a human technician, “What’s the moisture level of the soil?” - They’ll go out and take a couple measurements in a field, and log them.
+In agriculture, you can ask a human technician, “What’s the moisture level of the soil?”
+They’ll go out and take a couple of measurements in a field, and log them.
 If the farm is well managed the locations and probes used to collect the measurements will be standardized.
-Heck, you may even have an IoT enabled farm with wireless moisture probes capable of sending back measurements at consistent intervals.
+Heck, you may even have an IoT-enabled farm with wireless moisture probes capable of sending back measurements at consistent intervals.

 Drones go above and beyond (pun intended) all of that process by accessing and detecting things humans can’t.
 The drone logs all of its telemetry (physical location, time of day, wind speed, temperature, etc) giving the measurement context and ensuring said data is 100% usable and accurate (negating human error).
 This effect is amplified if cameras are used to take the measurement because the imagery can be leveraged to provide even more context and track changes over time.
-Since SKIA was designed with data scientist teams as the end user, this level of precision thanks to machine learning will make these industries much more efficient.
+Since SKIA was designed with data scientist teams as the end-user, this level of precision thanks to machine learning will make these industries much more efficient.